 When I was trying Spotlight after OS X Yosemite release, I noticed that Evernote’s notes show up in the search result although Evernote is inactive.
 Apparently, Evernote creates a list of documents which can be indexed by Spotlight known as Evernote Note Metadata.
 By default, Alfred doesn’t include Evernote Metadata as identified documents so you won’t be able to search it from Alfred.
 You can easily add it in the search result by dragging

 com.evernote.Evernote folder into Alfred Search Scope.
 You can find that folder in this path:

 open keywords to search for the Evernote notes with Alfred.

 Make sure to reindex the folder that contains Evernote’s notes.
 You can do it by dragging the

 com.evernoteEvernote folder into Spotlight Privacy setting.
 This’ll remove the notes from Spotlight index.
 You can then remove the folder, so Spotlight will start reindexing the notes.
 You’ll notice that the CPU usage will be around 35% in Activity Monitor.
 It’s normal.
 It’s a sign that

 mdworker is reindexing the notes.

 There is one small problem with this setup though.
 If you open the notes from Alfred, the revealed notes will automatically activate the search panel and mess up the window.
 The solution for this problem is telling Alfred to open the notes with Finder which you can do by creating a custom search for Evernote’s notes.

 The preview above shows the custom workflow I’ve created to search for the notes stored in Evernote folder.
-It’s a straightforward workflow which you can build easily in Alfred without having write your own scripts.
+It’s a straightforward workflow which you can build quickly in Alfred without having to write your own scripts.
 If you’re like me who only need a simple workflow to quickly search for notes in Evernote, you’re definitely going to love this workflow.